VMwareCMBUTMM/showcase-9/README.md

-# Field Showcase 9 Environment templates and scripts
+# Field Showcase 9 Environment content

 This repository section, located at `showcase-9`, contains a collection of repositorys for use within VMware Cloud Foundation Automation.